Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reactants/Readme.md

 - __storage_start__
   - Type: date
-  - Description: When was the reactant stored
+  - Description: When was the reactant stored?

 - __removing/rethawing__
   - Type: sting